-The Woody is expected to be sailing later this year.
-The complete restoration of the Sloop Woody Guthrie will be completed in 2017 and we look forward to serving the public once again.
-After being out of the water for 3 years we will once agin provide free sailing on the Hudson River to people from all over the world.
+After more than 3 years of work the complete restoration of the Sloop Woody Guthrie is finally completed and we look forward to serving the public once again.
+We will once again provide free sailing on the Hudson River to people from all over the world.
 Please help support the mission that for so many of you has been a wonderful tradition.
 Click here to donate

 The Beacon Sloop Club's pride & joy is the "WOODY GUTHRIE" , a wooden replica of a Hudson River Ferry Sloop.
 These boats, styled after Dutch designs, plied the Hudson throughout the 18th & 19th centuries.

 Launched in 1978, her purpose is to promote the beauty and wonder of the Hudson River by offering free sails to the public and sail training to volunteers.
 Only by experiencing the power, serenity and sheer glory of this American treasure will we as a people be inspired to cherish and protect it, and thereby ourselves.

 NY Times article on the BSC